Haivision/srt/docs/statistics.md

 # Summary Table

 The table below provides the summary on the SRT statistics: name, type, unit of measurement, the side it's calculated (sender or receiver), and data type.
-See section ["Detailed Description"](TODO: link) for detailed description.
+See section ["Detailed Description"](#Detailed Description) for detailed description of each statistic.

 There are three types of statistics: